nafisa-samia/A-streamlit-app-to-predict-customer-purchase-using-ML-model/README.md

 'ordered' – Our target variable.
 A binary variable indicating if the customer placed an order

 **The dataset is highly imbalanced so the prediction will be biased.
-To solve this problem, we have used undersampling.
+To solve this problem, we have used undersampling technique.
 Undersampling is a technique to balance uneven datasets by keeping all of the data in the minority class and decreasing the size of the majority class.**

 # Streamlit Webapp:
 The final output is a Streamlit Application that takes in particular customer inputs and predicts the probability that a customer with those inputs will make a purchase or not.